The Top 10 Rules Of Dodgeball

 Dodgeball is a team game in which the goal is to get the opposing team’s players out.
 Players can get out by stepping out of bounds, being hit by a ball, or having their throw caught by the opposing team.
 This game was first played in Africa over 200 years ago.
 Although now the game is played with friendly rubber balls, originally it was played with rocks.
 Now, this game is commonly played recreationally between friends, but there are much more serious levels.
-There are numerous dodgeball organizations around the world.
-These include the National Dodgeball League (NDL), International Dodgeball Association (IDA), and the World Dodgeball Federation.
-Each of these organizations sponsor tournaments throughout the year.
-The largest tournament every year is the Dodgeball World Championships, put on by the World Dodgeball Federation and Federacin Mexicana de Dodgeball.
-Tim Fullerton, Nate Krieter, Justin Payan are some of the best players in the world.
+Read on to learn about the top 10 rules of dodgeball.

 A ball is considered dead if it hits the ground, wall, ceiling, a teammate or if the referee announces it to be dead prior to hitting an opponent.
 If someone throws a ball and hits their teammate before it crosses the center line the ball is considered dead.
 When a ball turns dead it can no longer get anyone out.
 A ball becomes live again when a player picks up the dead ball off of the ground and throws it.
 When a player is hit by a live ball, they are out.
 If a dead ball touches someone that player is not out.
 To begin the game, all balls are considered dead.
 Once players pick up the balls and throw them, they become alive again.

 There is a large variety in dodgeballs used depending on who is playing.
-The most common dodgeballs used are made of rubber and include balls with an 8.5 inch diameter and 5 inch diameter.
-Games should include 4 blockers (8.5 inch) and 2 stingers (5 inch).
-The larger balls are a little more difficult to throw, but are great for blocking incoming throws.
-Meanwhile, the stingers are easy to aim and throw at high speeds across the court.
+The most common dodgeballs used are made of rubber and include balls with an 8.5 inch diameter.
 When balls are overthrown or make their way out of bounds, players are not allowed to run and chase them.
 The balls will remain out of bounds until a referee gets them or a team’s retriever gets the ball.
 Teams are responsible for bringing their own retrievers so the game can keep a fast pace.

 Depending on where the game is played, the ending of the game may change.
 In a majority of recreational games, the game is over once only one player remains.
 Following this the game will and one team will become victorious.
 In the World Dodgeball Championships, the game lasts 40 minutes.
 There are two 20 minute halves.
 Within this timeframe, the teams will play as many games as they can.
 After the 40 minutes finishes, whichever team won the most games within the time will be considered the winner.
 If playing a timed game and it is tied at the end of the allotted time, teams will play an overtime game to determine the winner of the match.